 The PSI Investigators

-- "What kind of sick freak bludgeons a man to death with a hanky!?"
+- "What kind of sick freak bludgeons a man to death with a hanky!?"~The Senior PSI Investigator

 A duo of detectives, who are part of the PSI "pween scene investigation" group.
 In their debut episode, the subordinate detective is referred to as McKenzie, while the head detective remains unnamed.
 They are both undead and follow the trail of dead people left behind by Flintlocke and his party.
 While McKenzie always seems to pin down the exact cause of death and deduce Flintlocke's unorthodox methods, his leader will inevitably dismiss his conclusion offhand and instead claim that the victim instead died by some bizarre suicide ritual or other farfetched method.
 As time goes by and Flintlocke's gang leaves more and more corpses, their theories get stranger and stranger.